Resources for Students in Quarantine:

 - Commercial Food and Grocery Delivery: Students may order food and groceries using a variety of food delivery services.
 A detailed list of delivery options is available below.
 Students in university-provided hotel spaces will have their food delivered to the lobby area.
 NOTE: Commercial meal and grocery deliveries must be made to the physical address for your residence, not your campus box number.
 Mail services will not accept grocery deliveries.

-Close Contacts and household contacts are encouraged to get tested between the 5th and 7th day after exposure to the individual who was positive (or 5-7 days into quarantine if the exposure date is unknown).
-Close Contacts and household contacts experiencing symptoms should get tested sooner than 7 days (contact Student Health at 336-278-7230).
-All Testing is limited to university-recognized close contacts and household contacts only.
-Students in quarantine may not use the weekly antigen and PCR testing provided at Alumni Gym.
-ALSO NOTE: Per local Health Department guidelines, at this time, a negative test result will NOT shorten the quarantine period for a close contact.
+Close Contacts and household contacts are encouraged to get tested on or after the 5th day following exposure (or on the 5th day into quarantine if the exposure date is unknown).
+Close Contacts and household contacts experiencing symptoms should get tested sooner than 5 days (contact Student Health at 336-278-7230).
+All Testing is limited to university-recognized close contacts.

-- Close and household contacts can also choose to test at any of the other locations near Elon.
+Close Contacts can also choose to test at any of the other locations near Elon.
 Most local testing is free or charged through insurance.
-See the Student Health Website for details
+See the Student Health Website for details.
+Students who test off site must upload their test results to their patient portal through Student Health to be reviewed.

 - Email email@example.com and copy the friend who will be authorized to pick up the package.
 In the email, state that you are providing permission for the individual copied to pick up your mail or package on your behalf.